davay42/vitepress-pages/README.md

 const { Layout } = DefaultTheme

 // Package functions to use
-import { usePages, cleanLink } from 'vitepress-pages/browser';
+import { usePages, cleanLink } from 'vitepress-pages';

 // The way to react to route changes import { useRoute } from 'vitepress'